MAQ-Observations/pre-processing/README.md

     - Post2API-historical.py: Used to post historical data.
     - Post2API-functions.py: Toolbox used with all functions.

-This folder also includes an example how to post data using JSON commands (PostAPI.json).
-Again, an ApiKey that allows posting data is needed.
+This folder also includes an example how to post data using JSON commands (PostAPI.json) or remove datastreams through Python Requests.
+Again, an ApiKey that allows posting data or removing data is needed.